-in the $3.7 trillion municipal bond market, but experts say
+events in the $3.7 trillion municipal bond market, but experts

-there now might be an uptick as counties, cities and towns work
+say there now might be at least a small uptick as many counties,

-There have been nine Chapter 9 municipal bankruptcy filings
+There have been only six Chapter 9 municipal bankruptcy

-so far this year, compared with 13 in all of 2011, according to
+filings so far this year, compared to 13 in all of 2011,

 involving utilities and special districts, the data showed.